 If you have selected DDL Synchronization-Synchronize DDL, newly added tables in the source database can also be synchronized to the target database.

 Operation Description Import Objects In the list on the right side of the selection area, click Import in the upper right corner.
 For more information, see Import migration objects.
 Rename an object The data migration service allows you to rename a migration object.
 For more information, see Rename a migration object.
 Set row filters The data migration service allows you to filter rows by using WHEREconditions.
 For more information, see Use SQL conditions to filter data.
-You can also view column information about the migration objects in the View Columns section.Remove one or all objects The data migration service allows you to remove one or all migration objects during data mapping. - Remove a single migration object
+You can also view column information about the migration objects in the View Column section.Remove one or all objects The data migration service allows you to remove one or all migration objects during data mapping. - Remove a single migration object

 In the right-side pane, hover the pointer over the object that you want to remove, and then click Remove. - Remove all migration objects

-Select Match by Rule, for more information, see Configure database-to-database matching rules.
+If you select Match by Rule, for more information, see Configure database-to-database matching rules.

 Click Next.
 On the Migration Options page, configure the parameters.

-Full Migration
+Full migration

 The following parameters will be displayed only if One-way Synchronization > Full Migration is selected on the Migration Options page.